Guide to Idle Funds: Where to Put Them

 What is the best option for me to activate idle funds?

-If you have idle funds, depositing them into an online savings account can be the fastest way to put them to use.
-Online banks can offer savings accounts with great interest rates and no monthly fees.
+If you have idle funds, depositing them into a high-yield savings account can be the fastest way to put them to use.
+Online banks typically offer these kinds of savings accounts with competitive interest rates and no or low monthly fees.
 You can link your online savings account to your checking account for convenient access to your money.

 Are idle funds always a bad thing?